josevcm/nfc-laboratory/README.md

 ### NFC-F modulation

 The standard corresponds to the ISO18092 and JIS.X.6319 specifications which describe the way it is modulated as well as the applicable timings.

-Supports speeds from 212 kbps to 848 kbps, both reader and card frames are encoded using either observed or inverted manchester.
+Support speeds from 212 kbps to 848 kbps, both reader and card frames are encoded using either observed or reversed manchester as see below.

 ![NFCF Manchester](doc/img/nfcf-manchester.png?raw=true "NFC-F manchester reader frame signal")